freelan-developers/teapot/docs/source/the_party_file.rst

     {{extension(,arg2)}}      # Call with two parameters, the first one being omitted.
     {{extension(arg1,,arg3)}} # Call with three parameters, the second one being omitted.

-*tea-party* comes with several built-in extensions:
+*teapot* comes with several built-in extensions:

 ========================== ======================== =====================================================================================================================================
 Extension                  Parameters               Role